 3. University studies, such as a Master’s Degree

-4. Training authorised by the Public Employment Services
+4. Training authorized by the Public Employment Services

 5. Training to obtain micro-credentials